ArshadChowdhury/ArshadChowdhury/README.md

 <br />

 - 👯 I'm looking for new role as a full stack software developer.
-- 🔭 Currently I'm sharpening my problem solving skills, learning about smart contracts, blockchain & more web3 stuff.
+- 🔭 Currently I'm sharpening my problem solving skills by grinding leetcode.
-- 🌱 Diving deeper into Blockchain technology & Web3.
+- 🌱 Diving deeper into OOPS.
-- 💬 Ask me anything about software design, development, and programming in general!
+- 💬 Ask me anything about software design, development and programming in general!
 - 💰 Open to all kinds of remote work opportunities.
 - 📫 Contact me at **arshadchowdhury46@gmail.com**